ezzylan/fana-portfolio/src/content/portfolio/capstone-project.md

 ## **Conclusion:**

 The project's findings have significant implications for global health and development.
-In line with the Sustainable Development Goals (SDG) Target 3, we found that lower-income countries indeed face higher maternal mortality ratios, adolescent birth rates, and stillbirth rates.
+In line with the ***Sustainable Development Goals (SDG) Target 3***, we found that **lower-income countries indeed face higher maternal mortality ratios, adolescent birth rates, and stillbirth rates**.
 These disparities underscore the urgent need for targeted interventions, healthcare infrastructure improvement, and equitable access to quality healthcare services in these regions.

-Additionally, the project's analysis confirmed a positive correlation between early marriages and higher adolescent birth rates, as well as an association between higher stillbirth rates and adolescent births.
+Additionally, the project's analysis confirmed a **positive correlation between early marriages and higher adolescent birth rates**, as well as an **association between higher stillbirth rates and adolescent births**.
 These findings emphasize the importance of addressing sociocultural factors and promoting comprehensive sexual and reproductive health education to reduce adolescent pregnancies.

 This capstone project not only serves as an educational resource but also as a call to action.
 It highlights the importance of addressing maternal and reproductive health challenges and underscores the role each of us can play in promoting global health equity.
 Together, we can work towards a future where every woman and child enjoys the opportunity to lead a healthy and fulfilling life.